WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 Akihabara, also known as “Akiba”, is one of the best districts to visit in Tokyo.
 It is a very popular place for fans of Japanese pop culture.

-Like many places in Tokyo, we actually recommend to visit Akihabara at night!
+Like many places in Tokyo, we actually recommend visiting Akihabara at night!

 READ: 15 AWESOME THINGS TO EXPLORE IN AKIHABARA